quentinlao/upec/README.md

 # upec
 Bachelor's degree
+Personnal project from Université Paris-Est-Créteil.

-Personnal project, don't copy paste, and use it to understand and learn idea.
+Don't cheat use it to understand and learn idea.

+Creator : Quentin LAO